-LPSD Ref: to the West of Haydock state, Haydock Ward: Haydock Notional Capacity: 7.75ha Designation: Allocate
+LPSD 5EA - Land to the West of Haydock Ward: Haydock

+Ref: Industrial Estate, Haydock

+, •

+Notional Capacity: 7.75ha Designation: Allocate

+. ,

 - Due consideration to be given to neighbouring Millfield Service Reservoir and pressurised distribution main. - Site falls within a consultation distance of a major hazard pipeline.
 Therefore, Essar Oil (UK) Ltd. need to be consulted. - The provision of safe highway access following detailed highway assessment work on the local network which should include an appropriately designed connection off Haydock Lane, and to also serve employment site allocation 6EA unless it is demonstrated to the satisfaction of the Council that this is not needed to enable a suitable form of development within site 6EA. - Implementation of any measures required to mitigate impacts on the M6 (Junction 23) or other parts of the highway network.